alexandercoulter/fastfrechet/paper.md

 2-Wasserstein space, see the accompanying `intro-fastfrechet` vignette.
 ```
 set.seed(31)
-n = 100          # number of QFs
+n = 100          # number of quantile functions
 p = 10           # number of covariates
-m = 100          # (0, 1) QF grid density
+m = 100          # (0, 1) quantile functions grid density

 gendata = fastfrechet::generate_zinbinom_qf(n, p, m)
 X = gendata$X    # (n x p) covariate matrix
-Y = gendata$Y    # (n x m) QF response matrix, stored row-wise
+Y = gendata$Y    # (n x m) quantile response matrix, stored row-wise
 ```

 ### The Fréchet Regression Problem

-The R package `fastfrechet` provides a solver for the Fréchet regression problem for 2-Wasserstein space, with optional user-specified box constraints to enforce possibly finite support on the underlying distributions.
+The R package `fastfrechet` provides a solver for the Fréchet regression problem for 2-Wasserstein space, with optional user-specified  `lower` and `upper` box constraints to enforce finite support on the underlying distributions.
 The implementation is a customization of the dual active-set method of @arnstrom_dual_2022 (see the accompanying `monotoneQP-fastfrechet` vignette).
 The resulting algorithm provides a fast and numerically exact solution to the Fréchet regression problem, illustrated in Figure \autoref{fig:frechetreg_comparison}.
 Since the